shushi93/main/README.md

 my folder for all my code that i did in the CS50P,

 > [!NOTE]
-> Currently, this is for the SUmmer of Making event, will likely be removed after
+> Currently, this is for the Summer of Making event, will likely be removed after
 <br>

 > [!WARNING]